 Travel managers will have to engage with new internal stakeholders for whom business travel was never previously a high priority in order to formulate and communicate new policies and procedures.

-At the heart of this will be the need to control costs, and maximise opportunities provided by the new digitalisation in order to produce the safest, most streamlined and cost-effective business travel programme.
+At the heart of this will be the need to control costs, and maximise opportunities provided by the new digitalisation in order to produce the safest, most streamlined and cost-effective business travel agency led programme.

 2021 Business Travel for Travellers